-My consulting practice draws on a three-decade career as an advocate on the staff of prominent philanthropies, think tanks, and advocacy groups—plus another six years as a local elected official.
+My consulting practice draws on a three-decade career as an advocate on the staff of prominent philanthropies, think tanks, and advocacy groups—plus another seven years as a local elected official.
 This has given me first-hand experience with all the elements of advocacy tradecraft: designing initiatives, crafting strategy, spotting leverage points, setting objectives, sharpening message, building relationships with policymakers, linking different networks, and facilitating consensus-building.
 I also did a stint as a grantmaker just before becoming a consultant, spending two years as a Hewlett Foundation program officer responsible for winding down their nuclear security initiative (see below).

 The Ford Foundation commissioned Kathleen Sullivan and me for a portfolio review of its immigrant rights grantmaking—which had focused on reforming immigration enforcement.
 Indeed, harsh enforcement has become so deeply ingrained in the the United States' handling of immigration that it's widely assumed there's no alternative to detention, deportation, and a militarized border.
 And yet Ford grantees’ efforts helped open many policymakers' eyes to the harms of overly harsh enforcement and spur them to become champions for reform..
 With Ford’s support, representatives of directly affected immigrant communities have taken their proper “seats at the table," helping boost the prominence of enforcement issues.
 READ MORE